Antibiotics and Environmental Health

 - MPCA: Dispose of Unwanted Medications

 Use this searchable map to find a medication collection site near you.
-Most collection bins are located indoors and accessible during normal buisness hours.
+Most collection bins are located indoors and accessible during normal business hours.

 - MPCA: Managing Unwanted Medications